Kong/kongponents/README.md

 A PR needs at least one approving review before it can be merged.
 To open a PR for a branch that is still a work in progress, use the WIP tag to let others know that it is not intended for final review.

-Before publishing a new version as detailed in [Publishing to NPM](#publishing-to-npm), update the version in package.json.
+Before publishing a new version as detailed in [Publishing to NPM](#publishing-to-npm), update the version in `package.json`.
 If creating a new Kongponent, use `0.0.1-beta.1`.
 If updating, add `1` after `beta`.

 Create a release tag for the branch with the matching version number.

-The WIP flag should not be removed until tests are passing and the versions in `package.jso`n and the release branch are up to date.
+The WIP flag should not be removed until tests are passing and the versions in `package.json` and the release branch are up to date.

 ## Reviewing a PR